Qabel/qabel.github.io/Qabel-Client-Drop.md

 ### History / Persistence

 All messages that need to be tracked will be persisted with or alongside the configuration.
 Messages that are relevant to all devices of the user shall be shared on all devices.
-They exact way have to be defined.
+They exact way has to be defined.